webplatform/docs/server-side_languages/python/index.md

 * [http://mail.python.org/mailman/listinfo Mailing Lists]

 == Tutorials ==
+* [http://docs.python.org/2/howto/webservers.html HOWTO Use Python in the Web]

 == Frameworks ==
 Some of the more widely used Python web frameworks are: